evoingram/newAQCWebsite/README.md

     (build week, company, vb projects, digital resume, ericaingram portfolio page)
 - [X] contact us form (NO)
 - [X] make clear about when people will pay on order form/page
+- [X] transfer order form from old to new